Whether you have a cat or a dog, we know you want to give him or her a happy, healthy life.

 Pet plans vary enormously, which is why you need to read the small print before you buy.
-Most owners want their policies to pay out for the big stuff: urgent operations, ongoing long-term medical care for their pets and third party liability insurance.
+Most owners want their policies to cover the cost of urgent operations, ongoing long-term medical care for their pets and third party liability insurance.

-Others will want it to also cover expenses such as alternative therapies.
+Others may want it cover expenses such as alternative therapies.
 Some vets suggest homeopathy or acupuncture as effective treatments and there are policies that help owners pay for these.

-If you can afford to pay increased excess, it can lower your premiums.
-Installing extra security for your pets (such as getting him or her micro-chipped) can also mean you are offered cheaper insurance.
+Microchipping: Installing extra security for your pets (getting them micro-chipped) could also mean you are offered cheaper insurance.